zeahmed/NeuralASR/README.md

 ```
 $ python decode_wav.py -c config -i input.wav
 ```
-## Future Direction
+## To-Do

 - Add other audio featurization techniques in addition to MFCCs.
 - Run the benchmarks and highlight results on this page.
 - Make it deep learning platform independent i.e. include Caffe, CNTK, torch etc.

-## Contribution
+## Contribution(s)
 Contributions are welcome on any area of the system.
+Please see to-do list above for any idea.
 The following is a list of major contributor(s).

 - Zeeshan Ahmed (zeeshan.ahmed.za at gmail dot com)